sandiegojs/sandiegojs.github.com/_posts/2016/2016-01-16-annual-update.md

 * We want to get more SDJS swag in the hands of our members!
 We want it too :P

 * We are going to continue connecting with companies and organizations in San Diego that want to be more involved or sponsor.
-Right now we don't offer very many sponsorship opportunities outside of venue hosting and food/drink for events, but we are compiling a prospective for any interested companies or organization.
+Right now we don't offer very many sponsorship opportunities outside of venue hosting and food/drink for events, but we are compiling a prospective for any interested companies or organizations.

 * We've better outlined what each of the organizer's roles are.
 The hope is that by each of us having a focus, we can be a better catalyst for members in the certain areas.